cognitonow/studio/application-guide.md

 ### 7.  **Manage Booking Page (`/booking/manage/[bookingId]`)**
 -   **File:** `src/app/booking/manage/[bookingId]/page.tsx`
 -   **Purpose:** A multi-functional page for viewing and managing a single booking, with actions and information changing based on role and booking status.
+-   **Key Components & Cards:**
+    -   **Client Details Card (Provider View):** A `Card` that shows a snapshot of the client's history, including total bookings, average spend, and recent appointments.
+    -   **Provider Details Card (Client View):** A simple `Card` showing the provider's name and avatar with a link to their profile.
+    -   **Booked Services Card:** A `Card` that lists all services included in the appointment.
+The provider can add or remove services.
+It also displays the total cost and duration.
+    -   **Amend Date & Time Card:** A `Card` containing the `Calendar` and time `Select` components, allowing the provider to modify the appointment time.
+    -   **Payment Form Card (Client View):** When a booking is in the 'Review Order and Pay' status, a `Card` containing a payment form is displayed for the client to enter their credit card details.
 -   **Role-Based Views:**
     -   **Guest:** Cannot access.
 Redirected to `/auth`.
     -   **Provider View:**
-        -   Can view `ClientDetails` and the client's history.
+        -   Can view the `ClientDetails` card.
-        -   Can add or remove services and change the date/time.
+        -   Can modify the `Booked Services` and `Amend Date & Time` cards.
         -   Can approve, decline, or cancel the booking using action buttons (`Button`).
     -   **Client View:**
-        -   Can view provider details.
+        -   Can view the `Provider Details` card.
-        -   If booking status is 'Review Order and Pay', a **Payment Form** is displayed.
+        -   If booking status is 'Review Order and Pay', the **Payment Form Card** is displayed.
         -   Can cancel a booking request if it's still 'Pending'.

 ---